-It was 52 years ago today that Dr. Martin Luther King, Jr., gave his famous “I Have A Dream” speech as part of the March on Washington.
-So how much do you know about the speech, and the events that led up to it?
+It was on this day in 1963 that Dr. Martin Luther King, Jr., gave his famous “I Have A Dream” speech as part of the March on Washington.
+So how much do you know about the speech and the events that led up to it?

-The speech was delivered to an estimated 250,000 people who came to Washington, D.C., to march for civil rights.
-And they weren’t disappointed by the iconic event.
+The speech was delivered to an estimated 250,000 people who came to Washington, D.C., on August 28, 1963 to march for civil rights.

-Here are 10 basic facts about the March and the events that led to the Speech.
+Here are 10 facts about the march and the events that led to the speech.

 1. The official event was called the “March on Washington for Jobs and Freedom.”
 On June 11, 1963, President John F. Kennedy made a nationally televised address calling for a drive for more civil rights.
 That same night, NAACP leader Medgar Evers was murdered in Mississippi.